JeffHyde/SwiftUIComponentKit/README.md

 ## Overview

-The **ViewComponent** library is a SwiftUI-based framework designed to simplify and streamline the creation of reusable UI components.
-By enforcing a robust **MVVM (Model-View-ViewModel)** architecture pattern using **Combine**, the library aims to create a highly testable and maintainable structure for SwiftUI views.
+The **SwiftUIComponentKit** library is a SwiftUI-based framework designed to simplify and streamline the creation of reusable UI components.
+By leveraging a robust **MVVM (Model-View-ViewModel)** architecture pattern with **Combine**, the library aims to create a highly testable and maintainable structure for SwiftUI views.
 The components are encapsulated as enums, where each type of view has its own customizable and overridable `ViewModel`.

-The goal of this library is to provide an easy-to-use system for building components while maintaining flexibility and testability in your SwiftUI projects.
+This library is to provide a simple, flexable system for building components while maintaining flexibility and testability in your SwiftUI projects.
 Once the core concepts are understood, using this library allows developers to quickly and effectively display views, promoting best practices in code organization and maintainability.

 ## Key Features and Benefits